Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to configure Helm and Tiller on the cluster and install the chart.

 Which three commands should you recommend be run in sequence?
-To answer, move the appropriate commands from the list of commands to the answer area and arrange them in the correct order.

 Commands

 - helm install